 Now I was really fucked.
 Icelandic?
 From the context I figured she must have been asking where I was.
 I replied:

 I changed into my clothes under the watchful eyes of Sally (who seemed to relish the experience), the Ambassador (who tried to maintain an air of dignity), and the guard (who merely seemed bored.)
 They had brought me a pair of shoes—wingtips in a size too large.
 As I put them on Sally quipped "You'll grow into them.
 They were the best we could do on such short notice."
-I ignored her, thankful that I had three pair of socks.
+I ignored her, thankful that I had three pair of socks to fill the space.
 After I was dressed the Ambassador spoke:

 "Once again, I regret the events which have led to this awkward situation.
 I hope you realize that we are aware of the sacrifice we are asking you to make.
 There are several extenuating circumstances which we cannot reveal to you at this time, for your own protection."
 The Ambassador remained aloof, but there was a glint in his eyes; I sensed resolve, ruthlessness.
 "Don't underestimate us," he continued, "for we are powerful and many and you are but a single man.
 Work with us and you will be handsomely rewarded, defy us and you will suffer grievous consequences."